You can also be on the leaderboard! Read the Module and appear for the Quiz.

 - The trading terminal - The trading terminal should be friendly to use and should reflect the price of a stock with little to no delays.
 This is the only way a scalper can execute trades efficiently.

-In the above image, we are looking at the 3-minute Candlestick chart of the stock: HAPPIEST MINDS as of 6th May 2021.
-As we can see, the candle at 10:33 A.M, increased from ₹749.10 to ₹758.90 in just 3 minutes, making it perfect for a scalper.
-The trader would have ideally looked at the first few ticks of price rise , increased volumes and entered the trade to make a quick buck.
+In the above image, we are looking at the 5-minute Candlestick chart of the stock: Paras Defense as of 10th Oct 2021.
+As we can see, the candle at 10:33 A.M, increased from ₹735.10 to ₹758.90 in just 5 minutes, making it perfect for a scalper.
+The trader would have ideally looked at the first few ticks of price rise, increased volumes and entered the trade to make a quick buck.